Skip to main content

 Norges musikkhøgskole Norwegian Academy of Music Search

-Ultima 2024: Satyāgraha Redux
+Ultima 2024: Satyāgraha Redux (sold out)

 Project with Oslo National Academy of the Arts, the Ultima festival, and the Norwegian Academy of Music's Sinfonietta: The Glass opera Satyāgraha.